unccd/Prais4-reporting-manual/SO1.md

  ![](/img/fig2.png)

-Figure 2 Ecuador defined six subnational ecoregions for which specific transition matrices were established.
+_**Figure 2.** Ecuador defined six subnational ecoregions for which specific transition matrices were established._

 Once ecoregions were defined, a specific transition matrix for each zone was established, by incorporating local expertise and stakeholder input.
 These zone-specific transition matrices ensured that land cover changes were assessed within their ecological and socio-economic context, rather than by applying a uniform classification across the entire country.
 Finally, the results from each region were integrated to provide a national-level assessment that reflects local realities while maintaining coherence in LDN and SDG indicator 15.3.1 monitoring.